jesseharold/hookd/README.md

     * Cellphone (optional, for text reminders)
     * Password
     * Profile pic - a picture that identifies them
-    * pastStyles [a list of styles that are type selfie]
+    * pastStyles [a list of styles that are uploaded selfies of the user's past haircuts]
-    * faveStyles [a list of styles that are type pin]
+    * likedStyles [a list of images that user saved as favorites]
     * Appointments [list of appointments that are this client]

 * Appointment